Deep Orthogonal Hypersphere Compression for Anomaly Detection: Experiment Configuration

 \section{Experiment Configuration}

-In this part, the experiment settings are listed for reproducing.
-First, each dataset is divided into two parts: training and testing sets.
-We randomly sample eighty percent of the normal data as the training set, and the remaining normal data together with the randomly sampled abnormal data in a one-to-one ratio to form the testing set.
-In addition, the detailed statistic information of tested datasets are given in Tables \ref{tab:dataset} and \ref{tab:non_graph_dataset}.
+In this section, experimental settings are presented for reproduction.
+First, each graph dataset was divided into two parts: the training and testing sets.
+We randomly sampled 80 percent of the normal graph as the training set and the remaining normal graph, together with the randomly sampled abnormal data in a one-to-one ratio to form the testing set.
+Regarding the image and tabular datasets, the data splits are already provided in the paper.
+The detailed statistical information of all tested datasets is given in Tables \ref{tab:non_graph_dataset} and \ref{tab:dataset}.

+In the image and tabular experiments, our backbone was consistent with the Deep SVDD, and the preprocessing conformed to the same splits as DROCC.
+All results originated from the corresponding papers or were reproduced according to the official code.
+Regarding our DOHSC model, we set 10 epochs in the pretraining stage to initialize the center of the decision boundary and then train the model in 200 epochs.
+The percentile $\nu$ of $r$ was selected from $\{0.001,0.003,0.005,0.008,0.01,0.03,0.1,0.3\}$.
+The improved method DO2HSC also sets a 10-epoch pretraining stage and trains DOHSC for 50 epochs to initialize a suitable center and decision boundaries $r_{\text{max}}$ and $r_{\text{min}}$, where the percentile $\nu$ of $r_{\text{max}}$ is the same as DOHSC.
+The main training epoch was set to 200.

-With regard to the experiment settings of compared graph-kernel baselines, we adopted the classical AD method, One-Class SVM (OCSVM) \citep{scholkopf2001estimating} and used 10-fold cross-validation to make a fair comparison.
-All graph kernels via GraKel \citep{siglidis2020grakel} to extract a kernel matrix and apply OCSVM in scikit-learn \citep{scikit-learn} are implemented.
+In the graph experiment, we adopted the classical AD method, One-Class SVM (OCSVM) \citep{scholkopf2001estimating}, to compare graph-kernel baselines and used 10-fold cross-validation to make a fair comparison.
+All graph kernels extract a kernel matrix via GraKel \citep{siglidis2020grakel} and apply the OCSVM in scikit-learn \citep{scikit-learn}.
 Specifically, we selected Floyd Warshall as the SP kernel's algorithm and set lambda as 0.01 for the RW kernel.
-WL kernel algorithm is sensitive to the number of iterations, so we test four types with the iteration of \{2, 5, 8, 10\} and denote them as WL$_2$, WL$_5$, WL$_8$, WL$_{10}$, and keep the optimal results for each experimental variant.
-For all graph kernels, the outputs are normalized.
-About infoGraph+Deep SVDD, the first stage runs in 20 epochs, and the second stage pretrains 50 epochs and trains 100 epochs.
-In OCGIN, GLocalKD, and OCGTL, their default or reported parameter settings are adopted to reproduce experimental results.
-But there still exists some special situations like, due to the limited device, the relatively large-scale dataset is tested with a small batch size, such as DD.
-This may lead to worse performance for compared algorithms.
+The WL kernel algorithm is sensitive to the number of iterations; therefore, we tested four different iterations \{2, 5, 8, 10\} and reported the best result for each experiment.
+The outputs were normalized for all the graph kernels.
+For infoGraph+Deep SVDD, the first stage runs for 20 epochs, and the second stage pretrains for 50 epochs and trains for 100 epochs.
+In OCGIN, GLocalKD, and OCGTL, the default or reported parameter settings were adopted to reproduce the experimental results.